Waterfall Chart Excel: The Complete Guide (With Templates)

 2. Always set totals correctly — Right-click starting/ending bars and "Set as Total"

-7. Limit to 7-10 bars — Group minor categories to reduce noise
+5. Order by magnitude and limit to 7-10 bars — Group minor categories to reduce noise

 Build consulting slides in seconds